CloudLabsAI-Azure/Fabric-Analytics-in-aday/lab-guide/lab05.md

 ### <a name="_toc152200368"></a>Task 1: Query data using SQL

-1. Let’s navigate back to the **Fabric workspace** you created in the earlier lab.
+1. Let’s navigate back to the Fabric workspace, **FAIAD_username** you created in Lab 2, Task 8.
 1. Navigate back to **Data Factory screen**.
 1. You will see three types of lh_FAIAD – Semantic model, SQL endpoint, and Lakehouse.
 We explored the Lakehouse option in an earlier lab.
 Select **lh_FAIAD SQL analytics endpoint** option to explore the SQL option.
 You will be navigated to **SQL view** of the explorer.